Appeals and Waivers

-If your petition for a visa has been denied by the United States Citizenship and Immigration Services (USCIS), our immigration attorneys can help you file the necessary appeals to the Administrative Appeals Office (AAO), the Board of Immigration Appeals (BIA), or the 9th Circuit Court of Appeals.
+If your petition or application for immigration benefits has been wrongfully denied by United States Citizenship and Immigration Services (USCIS), our immigration attorneys can help you file the necessary appeals to the Administrative Appeals Office (AAO), or the Board of Immigration Appeals (BIA).
+Most appeals must be made within 30 days.

-If you feel that your denial was in error, contact our office for a free case analysis.
-Be sure to bring all of your case documents with you to your consultation.
-We will advise you on what your available options are and ensure that all future petitions are properly filled out and filed correctly – and on time.
+Your petition’s denial may be due to a technical error, or erroneous application of the law.
+If you feel that your denial was in error, contact our office for a case analysis.
+Be sure to bring copies of every document previously filed on your case.
+We will advise you on what your available options are and ensure that all future petitions are properly filled.